arch-linux-calamares-installer/alci-iso/README.md

 # Tip

 When using gdm as display manager remember to delete the file /archiso/airootfs/etc/motd from your system.
 That files comes originally from Arch Linux.

+# Tip

+Install networkmanager if you know you will need to use **nmtui** to connect to your wifi after bootup